As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 Any time of the year is a perfect time to visit cute towns in CT, as each season packs a different experience.

-Read on for our list of our favorite cute towns in Connecticut.
+Read on for our list of our favorite cute towns in CT with the most charming historic Connecticut districts.

 Cute towns in CT: Table of Contents